-- The pump arrangements, leaks, temperature profile, etc. can be defined along the beamtube. - The DR isotherm was originally developed to model pores, for example activated carbon which has extensive surface area.
-This is different than Langmuir type isotherms that model surface coverage layers (often < 1 layer).
-Consequently, good reproduction of actual pump down data will typically require " 1 layer. - The D-R function that determines surface outgassing rate, probev[], now uses native Mathematica language structures to efficiently carry out the nested do loops in the original FORTRAN code. - Reformulated the discrete Laplacian as a tridiagonal matrix to generate the differential equations.
+- The pump arrangements, leaks, temperature profile, etc. can be defined along the beamtube. - The D-R isotherm was originally developed to model pores, for example activated carbon which has extensive surface area.
+This is different than Langmuir isotherms that model surface coverage layers (unity and often < 1 layer).
+Consequently, good reproduction of actual pump down data will typically require " 1 layer.
+Multiple water layers have a low sticking probability, so this parameter is better associated with an equivalent surface roughness.

+- The D-R function that determines surface outgassing rate, probev[], now uses native Mathematica language structures to efficiently carry out the nested do loops in the original FORTRAN code. - Reformulated the discrete Laplacian as a tridiagonal matrix to generate the differential equations.
 This eliminated additional do-loops and further improved performance. - Introduced the ability to define surface temperature by each element of the beamtube; elements (sections) are defined to calculate the spatial derivatives for the PDE.
-Typically 40 100 sections can implemented.
+Typically 40 100 sections are implemented.
 This defines the dimensionality of the PDE and size of Laplacian matrix. - The state of a calculation can be written to file as a native Mathematica .mx file.
-A file can be up to 10+GB in size.
-Rereading the file in a later session allows one to start off where one left off earlier. - Introduced the ability to specify a sequence of bake events by specifying transition times, durations and temperatures.
-Can also introduce leaks that appear and disappear. - Added ability to view the time dependence of the population ap[x,t]. - Turned a number of temperature-dependent thermodynamic functions from constant values at either room temperature or a fixed bake temperature to functions to allow the bake sequencing.
-Same with the diffusion constant. - Modified diffusion constant per LM Lund & AS Berman[3] which provides a smooth transition from free molecular regime to viscous regime. - Added a convection term to the diffusion equation to allow studies of sectional bakes in the presence of a dry inert gas (air or $N_2$ ) to entrain the outgassed $H_2O$ vapor and remove it from the tube.
+Note that these files can be up to 10+GB in size.
+Rereading the file in a later session allows one to start off where one left off earlier. - Introduced the ability to specify a sequence of bake events by specifying transition times, duration and temperature.
+Can also introduce leaks that appear and disappear vs. time. - Added ability to view the time dependent probability of the bound (surface) water population ap[x,t]. - Turned a number of thermodynamic values into temperature-dependent thermodynamic functions to allow for updating during the bake sequencing.
+Same with the diffusion constant. - Modified the diffusion constant per LM Lund & AS Berman[4] which provides a smooth transition from free molecular regime to viscous regime.
+This allows runs to start at 20 Torr (the water vapor partial pressure at atmospheric pressure). - Added a convection term to the diffusion equation to allow studies of sectional bakes in the presence of a dry inert gas (air or N_2) to entrain the outgassed H2O vapor and remove it from the tube.